hrishabh0901/WebScraping_Assignment/README.md

 # WebScraping_Assignment
-This will fetch  list of all cricket players who have ever played ODI matches and Runs they have made every year in their career and cummulify the scores by year for each player
+ - A list of all cricket players who have ever played ODI matches
+ - Runs they have made every year in their career¶
+ - Cummulify the scores by year for each player